hissy/rs-csv-importer/readme.txt

 > Locale setting is taken into account by this function.
 If LANG is e.g. en_US.UTF-8, files in one-byte encoding are read wrong by this function.

-= Can I insert multiple value to ACF field like Select or Checkbox? =
+= Can I insert multiple values to CFS or ACF fields like Select or Checkbox? =

 Yes.
 Please use `really_simple_csv_importer_save_meta` filter to make array data.